lukesnowden/PHP-Brain-Teasers/readme.md

 - 3. The solution should be achievable in a "Reasonable" amount of code, no more than 50 lines.

 ## Answering the Questions Yourself
-Fork the Master Branch, delete the answer.php files and away you go.
+Fork the Master Branch, delete the solution.php files and away you go.

 ## Contributing Brain Teasers
 Fork the Master Branch and submit a pull request.
 The guidlines can be found in the template folder.
 Please only submit the brain teaser and not the question.